 Part D: On-Road Training

 Once you have completed the off-road theory and practical training, you’ll need to be prepared for the on-road element.
-Your group may need to be split at this point as it is a legal requirement that a trainer manages no more than two students for all on-road parts of CBT motorcycle training.
+Your group may need to be split at this point.
+It is a legal requirement that a trainer manages no more than two students for all on-road parts of CBT motorcycle training.
 Part D of the on-road training is purely theoretical, and your trainer will take you through all the information and theory needed to understand how to legally and safely ride on the road.
 These are the foundations of motorcycle riding and cover essential points such as:

 Legal requirements for riding on the road